For more information relating to this update, please contact NICWA Government Affairs and Advocacy Director David Simmons at desimmons@nicwa.org

 Key child welfare provisions in the new law include:

-• Increase in mandatory funding under the Title IV-B, Subpart 2 Program (Promoting Safe and Stable Families) that will increase funding for existing tribal grantees and allow a number of new tribes to qualify to receive the funding (Section 107 and increase to overall appropriation).
+• Increase mandatory funding under Title IV-B, Subpart 2 of the Social Security Act (Promoting Safe and Stable Families Program) that increases funding for existing tribal grantees and will allow new Tribes to qualify to receive the funding (Section 107 through an increase to the overall appropriation).

-• Change the current funding mechanism under Title IV-B, Subpart 1 Program (Child Welfare Services) from the outdated regulatory formula to a 3% set-aside from the overall appropriation.
-This will provide a small increase in tribal funding under the program (Section 107).
+• Change the current Tribal funding mechanism under Title IV-B, Subpart 1 of the Social Security Act (Child Welfare Services) from the outdated regulatory formula to a 3% set-aside from the overall appropriation.
+This will provide a small increase in Tribal funding under the program (Section 107).

-• Increase funding for the Tribal Court Improvement Program from $1 million to $2 million per year allowing more tribes to apply for and receive grant funding (Section 107).
+• Increase funding for the Tribal Court Improvement Program from $1 million to $2 million per year (Section 107).

-• Allow the Secretary of the Department of Health and Human Services (HHS) to modify Title IV-B reporting requirements for tribes and states to reduce administrative burden (Sections 106 and 107).
+• Authorize the Secretary of the Department of Health and Human Services (HHS) to modify Title IV-B reporting requirements for Tribes and states to reduce administrative burden (Sections 106 and 107).

-• Clarify tribes as eligible to apply for and receive competitive grant funding to evaluate programs or services that meet one of the evidence-based criteria under the Title IV-E Prevention Services Program (Section 108).
+• Clarify Tribes as eligible to receive competitive grant funding to evaluate programs or services that meet one of the evidence-based criteria under the Title IV-E Prevention Services Program (Section 108).

-• Allow the Secretary of HHS to waive or modify an application requirement or matching requirement for tribal grants addressing the needs of foster children who have parents that are incarcerated (Section 113).
+• Authorize the Secretary of HHS to waive or modify an application requirement or matching requirement for Tribal grants addressing the needs of foster children who have parents that are incarcerated (Section 113).

-• Require the Secretary of HHS to use tribally relevant data in carrying out evaluation activities under a grant program addressing the needs of foster children who have parents that are incarcerated (Section 113).
+• Require the Secretary of HHS to use Tribally relevant data in carrying out evaluation activities for Tribal grants addressing the needs of foster children who have parents that are incarcerated (Section 113).

 In addition, the law also authorizes tribal nations to access the Treasury Offset Program (TOP) that allows states and tribes to access tax returns of parents that are behind in child support payments (Section 202).
 The funds are then distributed to the custodial parent.
 Previously, only states were allowed to utilize this program.
 The National Tribal Child Support Association and National Association of Tribal Child Support Directors were key supporters of this legislation.